Vtsander/Hootenanny-Hero/README.md

 ## As an event host:
 *I would like to plan an event and have it tailored to my specific needs and vision.*
 ***
    **BUILDING** for my  event.
-Building a package of flowers, caterers, a venue, security and more,  all in one easy to use place.
+Building a package of flowers, caterers, venue, security and more,  all in one easy to use place.

    **Budgeting** remaining within my budget is top priority.
-Having moany options to choose from and staying within my budget is my #1 goal while planning an event.
+Having many options to choose from and staying within my budget is my #1 goal while planning an event.

    **DISCOVER** new venues, themes and catering options, is a must.

- *I would like to save my profile, which would give me easy access to my saved events and future interests*
+ *I would like to save my profile, which would give me easy access to my current and past events and future interests*
  ***

-   **SAVE** my profile info i.e username, email address and events.
+   **SAVE** my username, email address and events.

-   **Build** my event as to my specific requirements easily.
+   **Build** my event to my specific requirements easily.

    **Payment** to have everything booked and ready to go, incluiding my payment in one place.